actions/importer-labs/azure_devops/2-audit.md

-# Audit Azure DevOps pipelines using the Valet audit command
+# Perform an audit of an Azure DevOps project

 In this lab, you will use Valet to `audit` an Azure DevOps organization.
 The `audit` command can be used to scan a CI server and output a summary of the current pipelines.
 This summary can then be used to plan the timeline and effort required to migrate to GitHub Actions.

 - [Prerequisites](#prerequisites)